 WHAT IS AN AFFOGATO?

 So what is an affogato?
 An affogato is an Italian espresso-based dessert.
 It’s typically a scoop of vanilla gelato topped with a shot of hot espresso.
+Kind of like a mini root beer float, but with espresso.
 The name affogato translates to “drowned” in Italian since the gelato is drowned in espresso.
 And what coffee-lover wouldn’t want their ice cream drowned in coffee or espresso?
 I like to describe it like a mini root beer float, but with coffee instead of soda.

-Some variations of affogatos also include a shot of liqueur such as amaretto.
+Some affogato recipes also include a shot of liqueur such as amaretto.
 Which would make it the perfect after-dinner sweet!
 We love having them after lunch when we need a pick-me-up to finish the work day.
-Afternoon affogatos have become a regular at our home office!
+Afternoon affogatos have definitely become a regular at our home office.

 DOES AN AFFOGATO HAVE ALCOHOL?

-Typically, it’s just espresso and ice cream.
-But some are served with alcohol too!
+Typically, a basic affogato recipe is just espresso and ice cream.
+But some affogatos are served with alcohol too!
 If you’re making them at home, add a half shot of your favorite liqueur.
 Some of my favorite Italian liqueur flavors to pair with coffee are nut-flavored, such as the almond-flavored Amaretto or the hazelnut-flavored Frangelico.
 But Kahlúa, Baileys, and Amarula compliment espresso nicely too!
 The orange-flavored Grand Marnier is also nice with a chocolate or vanilla affogato.

 IS IT HOT OR COLD?